-We parametrized this constrained form-finding problem by setting the absolute force magnitude in all the deviation edges $\deviationedgeforce$ and the length of all the trail edges $\trailedgelength$ as entries in the vector of optimization parameters $\optimizationvariables$.
-Similarly, the position of the origin nodes on the chords $\nodeorigin_{10}, \nodeorigin_{11}, \nodeorigin_{30}, \nodeorigin_{31}$ were allowed to translate vertically.
-The underlying optimization problem was minimized using the L-BFGS algorithm \cite{nocedal_updatingquasinewton_1980}.
+We parametrize this constrained form-finding problem by setting the absolute force magnitude in all the deviation edges $\deviationedgeforce$ as entries in the vector of optimization parameters $\optimizationvariables$.
+We also allow the position of the origin nodes on the chords $\nodeorigin_{10}, \nodeorigin_{11}, \nodeorigin_{30}, \nodeorigin_{31}$ to translate vertically.
+The resulting optimization problem is minimized with L-BFGS \cite{nocedal_updatingquasinewton_1980}.

 We show the resulting constrained form diagram $\constrainedform$ in Figure \ref{fig:staircase_form}.
-The output values of the gradient $\gradientvalue$ and of the objective function $\penaltyoutput$ approached $\convergencethreshold=1\times10^-{6}$, implying that the generated $\constrainedform$ for the staircase was satisfactory, meeting all the imposed design constraints.
+The output values of the gradient $\gradientvalue$ and of the objective function $\penaltyoutput$ reaches the optimization convergence threshold $\convergencethreshold=1\times10^{-6}$, implying that the generated $\constrainedform$ for the staircase is satisfactory, meeting all the imposed design constraints.
 We can observe that some of the trade-offs made to solve this constrained form-finding task are that the initial distance between the chord supports on the mezzanine slab increased from 1 meter to 1.28 meters and that the absolute magnitude of the reaction forces at the compression chord supports are about 25\% and 60\% higher than that at node $\nodesupport_1$ post-optimization.

 Figure \ref{fig:staircase_render} finally shows one architectural interpretation of $\constrainedform$.